StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ## Time Traveling Considerations

-When using the *traces perspective*, just like in other perspectives, you can either be in live mode or in the past.
+When using the *trace perspective*, just like in other perspectives, you can either be in live mode or in the past.
 If you're in live mode, StackState is constantly polling for new traces.
 When time travelling to the past, all views in all perspectives come with a timeline for which you can make two selections:
 1. The specific moment in time for which you want the snapshot of your IT infrastructure to be fetched (i.e. topology).
 2. The time range for which you want to see traces (e.g the last 24 hours).